 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Holistic Select Grain Free looks like an above-average canned dog food.
+Based on its ingredients alone, Holistic Select Grain Free canned dog food looks like an above-average wet product.

-Holistic Select Grain Free is a meat-based canned dog food using a significant amount of poultry, beef, fish or lamb as its main sources of animal protein, thus earning the brand 5 stars.
+Holistic Select Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Holistic Select Dog Food